 - engage stakeholders in a dialogue with the REFRESH project, other stakeholders, and the public on the issue of food waste

-Submissions should be in the format of:
+Submissions were accepted in the format of:

 - videos of max.
 5 minutes with an accompanying summary text of max.
 300 words, or